Curriculum

 - Satisfactorily complete all requirements of the didactic and clinical curriculum.

-- Earn 58 credits from Mayo Clinic School of Health Sciences by completing all courses listed in the program curriculum with a grade of "C" or above.
+- Complete all courses listed in the program curriculum with a grade of "C" or above.

 - Complete all prerequisite courses with a “C” or above.